utexas-public-history/tower/_posts/2016-05-01-09-moloney-university-response.md

 Pamela Colloff.
 “96 Minutes.” _Texas Monthly_.
 January 20, 2013.
 April 1, 2016.

-“Edna Townsley Document,” UT President’s Office Box 80-50/35 Whitman, Charles Joseph,  1970, Dolph Briscoe Center for American History, The University of Texas at Austin.
+“A memorial fund honoring Edna Townsley.”
+UT President’s Office Box 80-50/35.
+Whitman, Charles Joseph, 1970, Dolph Briscoe Center for American History, The University of Texas at Austin.

 Darro Evans and Sara Speights.
-“Austin American-Statesman.” _The Austin American-Statesman_ August 7, 1966: A17.
+“Sniper on the Tower.” _The Austin American-Statesman_ August 7, 1966: A17.

 “Flags at half-mast,” UT President’s  Office Box 80-50/35 Whitman, Charles Joseph, 1970, Dolph Briscoe Center for American History, The University of Texas at Austin.